Alan Sánchez Jiménez

 JournalInternational Journal of Obesity

-School environments and obesity: a systematic review of interventions and policies among school-age students in Latin America and the Caribbean
+School environments and obesity: A systematic review of interventions and policies among school-age students in Latin America and the Caribbean

 2022 María Jesús Vega-Salas, Claudia Murray, Richard Nunes, Alessandra Hidalgo-Arestegui, Katherine Curi-Quinto, Mary E. Penny, Santiago Cueto, Julie Anne Lovegrove, Alan Sanchez, Karani Santhanakrishnan Vimaleswaran